Esri/arcgis-runtime-samples-android/kotlin/find-address/README.md

 A user can input a raw address into your app's search bar and zoom to the address location.

 ## How to use the sample

-Type in an address in the search view at the top of the screen.
+For simplicity, the sample comes loaded with a set of suggested addresses.
+Choose an address from the suggestions list above the search view, or type in an address in the search view.
 Suggestions will appear as text is entered.
-Tap a suggestion or enter your own text to see the address marked with a pin.
-Tapping on the pin will show the address in a callout.
+Tap a suggestion or submit your own address to show its location on the map in a callout.

 ## How it works
 1. Create a `LocatorTask` using the URL to a locator service.